grange85/ahfow-www/_drafts/my-record-collection-118-dean-wareham-emancipated-hearts-test-pressing.md

 {% ahfowimage "url" "caption" %}

-Love Is Colder Than Death 04:01
+**Love Is Colder Than Death**
+Named after Rainer Werner Fassbinder's

 Emancipated Hearts 05:12
 The Deadliest Day Since the Invasion Began 03:20
 The Longest Bridges in the World 05:47